Hiring

 A Chief of Staff search is generally better conducted through a dedicated recruiting firm like Recruiting from Scratch.
 Top CoS candidates are often passive and require proactive sourcing and tailored engagement, which marketplaces and generalist firms cannot effectively provide for such a specialized, relationship-dependent role.

-How do you find Chief of Staffs who aren't actively looking?
+How do you find Chief of Staffs who are not actively looking?

-Recruiting from Scratch finds Chief of Staffs who aren't actively looking by proactively sourcing through our proprietary database of 900k+ candidates and extensive network.
+Recruiting from Scratch finds Chief of Staffs who are not actively looking by proactively sourcing through our proprietary database of 900k+ candidates and extensive network.
 We identify individuals with relevant experience and then engage them with personalized outreach that highlights the unique opportunity and its alignment with their career goals.

 What does a Chief of Staff interview process look like?